neuroergoISAE/POMDP-BCI/README.md

 please refer to the [Tensorflow documentation](https://www.tensorflow.org/install/pip#step-by-step_instructions) on the section 'GPU setup'.
 Refer to [this table](https://www.tensorflow.org/install/source#gpu) in order to know which version of Cuda works with your Tensorflow version.
 This project uses version 2.11.0.

+### Other Dependencies

+The POMDP model presented in this repo uses the SARSOP implementation from [this Github repo](https://github.com/AdaCompNUS/sarsop) through the interface provided by pomdp_py (check [the documentation](https://h2r.github.io/pomdp-py/html/examples.external_solvers.html#using-sarsop) for details).

+In order to use it for our POMDP, SARSOP needs to be built from the repo and its path specified on the script that uses it.
+Instructions for building the libraty can be found on the SARSOP repository, while instructions on how to set the path and call the `sarsop` pomdp_py functioncan be found in the pomdp_py documentation, both linked above.

 ## File structure
 ```